CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 ## Pre-requisites
 Before getting started, ensure you have the following setup:
 - [AssemblyLine development environment](https://cybercentrecanada.github.io/assemblyline4_docs/docs/public_beta/install.html)
-- Python development environment

 ## Build your first service
 This section will guide you through the bare minimum steps required to create a running, but functionally useless service.
 Each sub-section below outlines the steps required for each of the different files required to create an AssemblyLine service.
 All files created in the following sub-sections must be placed in a common directory, for example `tutorial_service`.

 ### Service Python code
 Create a Python file named `tutorial_service.py` with the following contents.